Autumn Deals & Coupon Codes for 2023

 mold bacteria in washing machine

 You may have heard about or experienced mould growth in your front-loading washing machine.
-This high-efficient equipment uses less water than other styles, so powder detergent, fabric softener, and debris particles from dirty clothes are not completely washed away during the wash cycle.
+This highly efficient equipment uses less water than other styles, so powder detergent, fabric softener, and debris particles from dirty clothes are not completely washed away during the wash cycle.
 An accumulation of these substances often keeps parts of the machine damp and more susceptible to mould growth.

 In addition, washing in cold instead of hot water reduces wear on clothing but does not kill mould spores.
 As mould grows on the seals and drum of your equipment, you’ll begin to notice musty odours that can transfer to your clothing.
 To prevent mould and mildew from forming: